jsfiddle/togetherjs/README.md

 - `server.js`: the Node.js server, just one file.
 It's pretty dumb, just passing messages back and forth between clients.
 It is a goal to keep it dumb, and leave the important logic in the client.

+### Site Server

+You can look at [Local Server](#local-server), which is the server that we use in production and development.
+But really it is focused on the actual `towtruck.mozillalabs.com` site; the only part you'd typically care about in a local deployment is the client code.
+You may want to investigate `bin/make-static-client` (it supports `-h`) to make a copy of the code that requires no special server.

+The server compiles `towtruck.less` to `towtruck.css`, it inlines HTML as Javascript strings into `templates.js`, and does some substitution in `towtruck.js` to setup default locations for the client code and hub.

+### Client Code

 Third-party libraries are in `app/http/public/towtruck/libs/`.

 To see an overview of the client code [read the TowTruck README](https://github.com/mozilla/towtruck/tree/develop/app/http/public/towtruck/README.md)